Ken O'Brien: Professional career

 On September 21, 1986, O'Brien engaged in a famous duel with Dan Marino when the Jets played the Miami Dolphins.
-The eventual 51-45 victory saw a combined total of combined for 927 yards and ten passing touchdowns, with O'Brien throwing for 479 with four touchdowns.
+The eventual 51–45 victory saw a combined total of combined for 927 yards and ten passing touchdowns, with O'Brien throwing for 479 with four touchdowns.
 On November 2 of that same year, he set history against the Seattle Seahawks.
 He threw for 431 yards while going 26-for-32 to become the first quarterback to achieve a perfect passer rating (158.3) while throwing for 400 yards.
 This would not be done again until Nick Foles in 2013.
 O'Brien did a second game with a perfect rating in the December 23, 1990 game against the New England Patriots by going 11-of-12 for 210 yards with two touchdowns.

-O'Brien threw 25 touchdown passes for the second-straight season and helped the Jets post a 10-6 record in 1986.
-However, Pat Ryan (who won two games as starter) started in the Wild Card Round versus Kansas City, which they won.
-O'Brien only came in action for the Divisional Round game versus Cleveland when Ryan got hurt early, but the Browns won.
+O'Brien threw 25 touchdown passes for the second-straight season and helped the Jets post a 10–6 record in 1986, but a sore arm bothered him down the stretch, which saw the team lose five games in a row to stumble into the playoffs.
+Pat Ryan (who won two games as starter) started in the wild-card round versus Kansas City, which they won.
+O'Brien only came in action for the divisional round game versus Cleveland when Ryan got hurt early.
+O'Brien went 11-of-19 for 134 yards while being sacked six times with no touchdowns as the Browns won in double overtime.

 O'Brien went to the Pro Bowl twice, in 1985 and 1991.
+He returned to the playoffs in the latter year as the Jets faced the Houston Oilers.
+He went 21-of-31 for 221 yards with a touchdown and three interceptions as the Jets lost 17–10.
 He retired after spending the 1993 season with the Philadelphia Eagles where he started only four games and mostly served as a backup for Randall Cunningham and Bubby Brister.
-Despite his occasional flashes with over 25,000 passing yards, O'Brien had a quarterback record of 50-59-1 as a starter, which saw him start over ten games for a team seven times while having a winning record just three times.
+Despite his occasional flashes with over 25,000 passing yards, O'Brien had a quarterback record of 50–59–1 as a starter, which saw him start over ten games for a team seven times while having a winning record just three times.